anttipaasi/Optimal-DC-Motor-Control-Simulation/README.md

 The point is to follow a reference signal while preventing aggressive control.
+Maximum change of control per timestep is restricted to be max_dd = 0.07, while control signal d is between [0,1].

 OptimalDCMotorControl.mlx = run all scripts below in order